amc5dg/Run-Faster/readme2.md

   switchpoint = DiscreteUniform('switchpoint',lower=0, upper=attempts)
 ```

 Here we specify a distribution for his/her split times.
 Since the times they can run is mostly likely normally distributed [add caveats an further details about this here ex) 'this may be overly simplistic'].
 However; since life happens when we are out running (like seeing a friend out and about and stopping to have a chat but forgetting that you're on the clock), there is a highlikelihood that outliers may occur.
-So we fit the model with a Student T distribution instead to account for this.
+So we fit the model with a Student T distribution instead to account for this:

 ```python
 with runner_model: